 In 1992 Random House published his first novel, the Albie Marx Mystery, “Nice Guys Finish Dead.”
 Two subsequent Albie Marx novels, “The Big O” and “Murder Live At Five,” were published by Carroll & Graf.
 Writing under the pseudonym "Smith and Doe" with co-author Philip Mittleman, he published three books of nonfiction with St. Martin’s Press, among them the bestseller "What Men Don't Want Women To Know."
 He is a member of the Writer’s Guild of America, the Mystery Writers of America and the Author’s Guild.

-With his partner, Peter Brill, M.D., he co-founded The Third Age Foundation.
+With his business partner, Peter Brill, M.D., he co-founded The Third Age Foundation.
 The Third Age is defined as that period of life, which begins anywhere from ages 50-65, where people typically search for deeper meaning and fulfillment in their lives.
 The foundation has given seminars to thousands of people, along with workshops and support groups teaching the principles of living creatively in the Third Age.
 The program is called “Unfinished Business," and highlights seven steps which lead to passion, purpose and joy.
 A book entitled "Finding Your J Spot: JOY in Midlife and Beyond" was published by Third Age Books in 2005.